theoludwig/react-component-form/README.md

 Instead to get the `event` param you get `formData` and `formElement` parameters:

-- `formData`: It's an object where the keys are the name of your inputs and the current value.
+- `formData`: Object where the keys are the name of your inputs and the current value.
 Behind the scene, it uses the [FormData](https://developer.mozilla.org/docs/Web/API/FormData) constructor.
-- `formElement`: It's the actual HTML form element in the DOM so for example you can access the `.reset()` method on a [HTMLFormElement](https://developer.mozilla.org/docs/Web/API/HTMLFormElement).
+- `formElement`: The HTML form element in the DOM so for example you can access the `.reset()` method on a [HTMLFormElement](https://developer.mozilla.org/docs/Web/API/HTMLFormElement).

 ## ⚙️ Advanced Usage